 Gently squeeze the bottle so that 1 eyedrop falls into the small pocket created just inside your lower eyelid.
 If the eyedrop lands here, it is usually more comfortable than if it lands directly on your eye.
-Apply the number of eyedrops your doctor has recommended.

 Slowly release your lower eyelid.